fish-shell/fish-shell/CONTRIBUTING.rst

 You are strongly encouraged to add tests when changing the functionality of fish, especially if you are fixing a bug to help ensure there are no regressions in the future (i.e., we don’t reintroduce the bug).

+The tests can be found in three places:

+- src/fish_tests.cpp for tests to the core C++ code
+- tests/checks for script tests
+- tests/pexpects for interactive tests using pexpect

+When in doubt, the bulk of the tests should be added as a littlecheck test in tests/checks, as they are the easiest to modify and run, and much faster and more dependable than pexpect tests.
+The syntax is fairly self-explanatory.
+It's a fish script with the expected output in ``# CHECK:`` or ``# CHECKERR:`` (for stderr) comments.

+fish_tests.cpp is mostly useful for unit tests - if you wish to test that a function does the correct thing for given input, use it.

+The pexpects are written in python and can simulate input and output to/from a terminal, so they are needed for anything that needs actual interactivity.

 Local testing
 ~~~~~~~~~~~~~